 - Don't buy a super expensive, aged bottle of balsamic vinegar.
 I use the grocery store brand (economical and delicious).

 - Pour half the bottle into a saucepan over medium/medium-high heat.
 Stir and check on the vinegar while it reduces down to half.

-- Reduce the vinegar to half.
-It will become dark, glossy and stick to the back of the spoon.
+- The reduced balsamic vinegar will look dark, glossy, and stick to the back of the spoon.